-One of many concepts from CPI training that I strive to practice at work and beyond is Rational Detachment
+One of many concepts from CPI training that I strive to practice at work and beyond is Rational Detachment.

-.
-It’s “the ability to manage your own behavior and attitude and not take the behavior of others personally,” and it’s a good reminder that your outlook can make all the difference.
+Rational Detachment is defined as “the ability to manage your own behavior and attitude and not take the behavior of others personally,” and it’s a good reminder that your outlook can make all the difference.

 I went with a friend and her husband to Indiana for a wedding.
 It was great to celebrate with friends I’ve known since I was a kid.
 It was also a good time for unexpected events that led me to see another application for Rational Detachment.

 The journey to the hotel took hours longer than we’d thought, but we enjoyed spotting hawks on the scenic route that skirted Chicago, and we made it to our destination in time for dinner.
 We hit a detour on the way to a park that evening, but we managed to have a few minutes to enjoy the view before the dark settled and mosquitos began their evening festivities.